TheSigmaSociety/.github/profile/README.md

-# ✨Sigma Society walks among the stars✨
+# ✨Sigma Society guides you into the light✨

 To infinity and beyond.